VIAME/VIAME/doc/code-style.rst

   dereference.
 (Similarly, don't use :cpp:`if` to avoid crashes that are better prevented by stopping a test case via a fatal assertion.)

+- :a:`[test.helpers]`
-- Use helper functions or inline, immediately invoked lambdas when it is helpful for an assertion to terminate a block of code, but not the entire test case.
+  Use helper functions or inline, immediately invoked lambdas when it is helpful for an assertion to terminate a block of code, but not the entire test case.